Nore og Uvdal

-Nore og Uvdal is a municipality in Viken county, Norway.
+Nore og Uvdal is a municipality in Buskerud county, Norway.
 It is part of the traditional region of Numedal.
 The administrative centre of the municipality is the village of Rødberg.

 The area of Nore was separated from the municipality of Rollag in 1858.
 The municipality of Nore was divided into two municipalities on 1 January 1901: Nore and Uvdal.
 These two municipalities were merged back together on 1 January 1962, and the new municipality was called Nore og Uvdal.

 General information

 Name

 The municipalities of Nore and Uvdal were joined together in 1962 into Nore og Uvdal.

 The Old Norse form of Nore was Nórar.
 The name is the plural form of nór which means "narrow sound or strait".
 The name originally belonged to the vicarage (and church site) at Norefjorden.

 The Old Norse form of Uvdal was Uppdalr.
 The first element is upp meaning "upper" or "high" and the last element is dalr which means "valley" or "dale".
 The name originally belonged to the vicarage and old church site.
 Prior to 1933, the name was spelled "Opdal".